subhamonsey/moodle-pdf-downlaoder/README.md

-# Moodle PDF Downloader 🚀
+# Moodle resource Downloader 🚀

 This is a Python script that logs into Moodle and navigates course page links recursively to download all available course resources files.
-If your college uses moodle as their course page and you often find yourself wanting to download all the pdfs from a course but hate doing it manually.
+If your college uses moodle as their course page and you often find yourself wanting to download all the resources like pdf,xlsx,csv, etc. from a course but hate doing it manually.
 Try this out.

 ## Here is a step by step guide: 📃